RHexMan/RHex/README.md

 At this point you have perlbrew and the most recent perl, and in addition the core perl libraries.
 What's left is to install the small number of non-core perl packages that RHex uses.

+### Strawberry Perl (for Windows)

+Go to http://strawberryperl.com/releases.html, and hit the link in the "PDL Edition" column to the most recent 64-bit version.

 ### Cpanm

 After the prompt copy and paste the long line below, then hit \<return\>: A lot of output should be generated, and sometimes nothing will seem to happen for a while, but eventually your prompt should re-appear.
 With luck there will be a message indicating success.
 This command takes so long because quite a few other modules, on which the listed ones depend, must also be loaded.
 The power of programs like `cpanm` is that they do all the dirty work for you.